-Description: Specifies how many lines are flushed to a destination at a time.
-Syslog-ng waits for this number of lines to accumulate and sends them off in a single batch.
+Description: Specifies how many lines are sent to a destination at a time.
+The syslog-ng OSE application waits for this number of lines to accumulate and sends them off in a single batch.
 Setting this number high increases throughput as fully filled frames are sent to the destination, but also increases message latency.
-The latency can be limited by the use of the flush_timeout option.
+The latency can be limited by the use of the flush-timeout option.